SkygearIO/features/features/202-session-management/design.md

 - name
 - custom attributes

-Session attributes can be manipulated through management APIs.
-Session ID would be included in web-hook event, so developer can read/write session attributes if needed.
+Session attributes can be manipulated through management APIs and web-hook handler.

 Each session is associated with a name, default to empty.
 User can update the session name using SDK.
 This name is shown in portal UI.